swgiacomelli/home-sensor-network/docs/step_1/index.md

 ## Configuration Server

 If the device is not configured, a WiFi access point will be setup and a configuration webserver will be run to configure the device.
-The source code for the configuration server is in [config.h](../../src/esp8266_sensor/config.h) and uses the ESP8266WebServer library to setup a simple server.
+The source code for the configuration server is in [config.h](../../src/esp8266_sensor/config.h) and uses the ESP8266WebServerSecure library to setup a simple server.
 An html form is served with the auto-generated deviceID and a list of available WiFi networks injected by a separate [javascript file](../../src/esp8266_sensor/assets/config.js).
-This allows for the html and css files to be stored in the PROGMEM with only the smaller javascript file needed to be dynamically updated.
+This allows for the html and css files to be stored in the PROGMEM with only the smaller javascript file needed to be dynamically updated. *The server certificate and key are stored in [config_ssl.h](../../src/esp8266_sensor/config_ssl.h) and should be regenerated using the [generate.sh](../../scripts/cert-gen/generate.sh) tool.
 The HTML files are stored under /src/esp8266_sensor/assets.

 * [index.html](../../src/esp8266_sensor/assets/index.max.html)
 * [config.css](../../src/esp8266_sensor/assets/config.css)